Long-Lived HNLs via ALP Portal at the LHC: Theoretical setup: HNLs and ALPs

 where $\alpha=e,\mu,\tau$, $i=1,2,3$ for the SM generations and mass eigenstates and $j$ runs over the number of HNLs.
 For consistency, one also has to add an interaction term among the SM Higgs, the SM neutrinos, and the HNL to eq.~\eqref{eq:CCNC}.
 This Lagrangian does not specify the nature of the HNL, which could be either Majorana or Dirac.
 Experimental searches will then provide constraints on mixing parameters, $V_{\alpha N_j}$, versus HNL mass.
 We refer to HNLs with only the interactions in eq.~\eqref{eq:CCNC} as minimal HNLs.

 The Lagrangian in eq.~\eqref{eq:CCNC} does not relate the mixing parameters $V_{\alpha N_j}$ to active neutrino masses (and mixings) as measured in oscillation experiments.
-In order to do so, one needs to specify the underlying neutrino mass model, which could be any variant of the seesaw: (i) A classical type-I seesaw \cite{Minkowski:1977sc,Yanagida:1979as,Mohapatra:1979ia,GellMann:1980vs}; (ii) the inverse seesaw \cite{Mohapatra:1986bd}; (iii) a linear seesaw \cite{Akhmedov:1995ip,Akhmedov:1995vm} or any other valid model.
+In order to do so, one needs to specify the underlying neutrino mass model, which could be any variant of the seesaw: (i) a classical type-I seesaw \cite{Minkowski:1977sc,Yanagida:1979as,Mohapatra:1979ia,GellMann:1980vs}; (ii) the inverse seesaw \cite{Mohapatra:1986bd}; (iii) a linear seesaw \cite{Akhmedov:1995ip,Akhmedov:1995vm} or any other valid model.
 The simplest variant is the type-I seesaw, which adds right-handed neutrinos to the SM with Yukawa couplings to SM the leptons and Majorana mass terms

-where $M_M$ can be chosen to be diagonal without loss of generality.
+where $\epsilon_{\alpha\beta}$ denotes the $SU(2)$ contraction and $M_M$ can be chosen to be diagonal without loss of generality.
 We have added a subscript $M$ to indicate the Majorana nature.
 The HNL mass will be denoted by $m_N$.
-After electroweak symmetry breaking, this Lagrangian will generate the NC and CC interactions of eq.~\eqref{eq:CCNC}.
+After electroweak symmetry breaking, this Lagrangian will generate to leading order the neutral and charged current interactions of eq.~\eqref{eq:CCNC}.
 At least two copies of $N_R$ are needed in this model, in order to be able to fit experimental neutrino oscillation data and, in this simple model, $V_{\alpha N_j}$ can be related to light neutrino masses and mixings via the Casas-Ibarra parametrization \cite{Casas:2001sr}.
 In this work, we will not be interested in performing a detailed fit of active neutrino data.
 Since the relation between neutrino masses and the mixing angles $V_{\alpha N_j}$ strongly depends on the choice of neutrino mass model, we will simply treat the entries in the mixing matrix, $V_{\alpha N_j}$, as free parameters in our numerical scans.
 We will, however, assume that HNLs are Majorana particles.
 Results for Dirac HNLs will be similar.